Resource theory of interactive quantum instruments: Interactive Instruments and Their Quantification

-\textit{Interpretation 2: Fidelity of quantum communication.---} We now present a second operational interpretation of the interactive instrument robustness.
+We now present a second operational interpretation of the interactive instrument robustness.
 This time, it does not rely on entangled states but only on randomly selected single systems.
 Consider that we sample a random pure state $\psi^A\coloneqq\ketbra{\psi^A}$ and measure it using the instrument ${\bm\mcE}^{\AtoB{A}{B}}$.
-The classical output, $a$, is used to select a channel $\hat{\Lambda}_a^{\AtoB{B}{A}}$ whose job is to minimise the disturbance in the quantum state caused by the instrument.
+The classical outcome, $a$, is used to select a channel $\hat{\Lambda}_a^{\AtoB{B}{A}}$ whose job is to minimise the disturbance in the quantum state caused by the instrument.
 Specifically, we want to maximise the fidelity between the pre- and post-measurement quantum state.
-On average, this fidelity corresponds to \CY{[see also Fig.~\ref{Fig:tasks}(b)]}
+On average, this fidelity corresponds to [see also Fig.~\ref{Fig:tasks}(b)]

 where the maximisation is over the channels $\hat{\Lambda}_a^{\AtoB{B}{A}}$.
-In Supplementary Material Section II we prove that this is in one-to-one correspondence with the interactive instrument robustness through the following result. \begin{result} For any instrument ${\bm\mcE}^{\AtoB{A}{B}}$, it holds that
+In Appendix~\ref{App:Proof-Result:F_ave R} we prove that this is in one-to-one correspondence with the interactive instrument robustness through the following result.